 Upon playing this game and not liking it many years ago, I endured incessant heckling about how I just needed to "git gud" and how my disliking the game for being a monotonous and dull experience meant that I had no credibility as a gamer.
 So, after having given it another chance at their behest and still not finding anything remotely enjoyable about it, it's time for me to do what I do best - throw out more caustic language about their god anonymous14884206669's favorite game ever and watch them bitch about how I didn't give it a "fair chance" and how they're a "better gamer than me" because they spent 1637 hours grinding out every last cheevo for their Xbox Live profile in the most boring pile of dung ever shat out and then at least forty times that long waging war in its name on the Internet just to prove to their sixth-grader god how "manly" and "cool" they are.
 Which is right up there on the pathetic scale with playing Grand Theft Auto constantly and watching Scarface twice a day to prove how "Gangsta" you are.
 Or beating up digital effigies of your enemies in Soul Calibur to prove that you're a "tough guy"...

 I could do that.
-Or I could just explain why I don't think it's a very good game and get a much more vicious and hateful response when it becomes clear that I'm not just "being a contrarian troll".
+Or I could just explain why I don't think it's very good and get a much more vicious and hateful response when it becomes clear that I'm not just "being a contrarian troll".
 Because the society we live in apparently treats any kind of critique toward the shallow entertainment media one consumes as a grave affront to one's personal honor that must be avenged at all costs, up to and including abuse, harassment and physical violence.
 Yep, you're sure to change peoples' minds that way, guys!
 Bullying people into silence or brainwashed obedience to the will of your personal echo chamber means you're always right!
 Don't forget to heap on the character assassination while you're at it, too - by casually dropping buzzwords like "racist" or "casual" or "fanboy" or "hypocrite" or "biased" in reference to your

 Spoony: This idea is apparently based on author's experiences as a child, where he'd only get to read partially translated passages of various books and have to guess at what led the story to that point.
 Fair enough I guess, but it really doesn't make for an interesting or captivating narrative when you just get random, out-of-context story fragments and the rest is filled in with pure guesswork in between long stretches of the same repetitive, tedious gameplay.
-I'm by no means opposed to stories having loose ends in order to leave the door open for expansions or sequels, or just leaving elements open to fan interpretation, but leaving 90% of the plot, lore and characterizations as a blank slate so fanboys can fill it all in themselves and spend the next 30+ years waging war over the fact that "the company never said that my fan fiction wasn't 100% correct so that means IT IS!" is a crutch for the hackest of hack writers to try and sell 'depth' where there isn't any.
+I'm by no means opposed to stories having loose ends in order to leave the door open for expansions or sequels, or just leaving elements open to fan interpretation, but leaving 90% of the plot, lore and characterizations as a blank slate so fanboys can fill it all in themselves and spend the next 30+ years waging war over the fact that "Miyazaki never said that my fan fiction wasn't 100% correct so that means IT IS!" is a crutch for the hackest of hack writers to try and sell 'depth' where there isn't any.

 Also, here's a thought: instead of reliving someone else's childhood frustrations and then bragging about how "smart" you are when you fill in all the gaps in their narrative with a novel's worth of unsubstantiated fan fiction, why not just put the controller down for a while, break out a pen and paper and write your own story instead?
 It'd certainly be a much more interesting experience, save you about $54 in materials and spare you from roughly 1,583 hours of arguing with pushy, hero-worshipping meatheads over "what it really means and why you're a stupid asshole for thinking otherwise"...

-Not to get into conspiracy territory here, but there seems to be quite a bit of overlap between these kinds of people and those who endlessly brag about how some unaccredited test they found online said they have 133 IQ and the only reason they aren't a wildly influential millionaire with a huge mansion and a trophy wife and a huge cult of mindless sycophants all handed to them on a gold platter is because there's some kind of vast conspiracy by all the Jews and yellow heathens and brown savages and the traitorous PC crowd to keep them down and drive the glorious Aryan race to extinction.
+Not to get into conspiracy territory here, but there seems to be quite a bit of overlap between these kinds of people and those who endlessly brag about how some unaccredited test they found online said they have 133 IQ and the only reason they aren't a wildly influential millionaire with a huge mansion and a trophy wife and a huge cult of empty-headed sycophants all handed to them on a gold platter is because there's some kind of vast conspiracy by all the Jews and yellow heathens and brown savages and the traitorous PC crowd to keep them down and drive the glorious Aryan race to extinction.
 Which just makes me wonder why they're so strongly drawn to a medium of entertainment that has been predominantly controlled by Japanese companies for over thirty years.
 Well, I think I have an answer for that, too.
-They don't actually give one shit about the artistic merit or entertainment aspect of the medium, they just view feigned interest in it's community as a means to an end.
+They don't actually give one shit about the artistic merit or entertainment aspect of the medium, they just feign interest as a means to an end.
 There you go.